How to Help Yourself

 Warm compresses, a steamy shower, or a toasty soak in a bath can ease the tension of tight muscles that might add to your migraine pain.

-Go the other way and try a cold comfort.
+Cold comfort may help, too.
 Some studies show that wrapping a cold pack around your neck when a migraine hits can lower your headache pain.
-Experts don't know why that helps.
+Experts don’t know why that helps.
 Cooling down the blood as it makes its way to your brain may lower swelling and dull your pain.

 Tame Screen Glare